 The Knight-Hennessy Scholars program is the largest fully endowed scholars program in the world.
 The program trains future global leaders who form interdisciplinary cohorts while pursuing a graduate degree at Stanford University.
 Funds one graduate/professional degree, including dual/joint-degree programs.
 See here for information on eligibility.
 For next steps, please submit the CUSE Pre-Application for Post-Graduate Fellowships.

 For seniors and alumni in the Humanities who plan to enter a PhD, MFA, DMA, or ThD program at a North American institution and who intend to pursue a teaching career in the Humanities or Arts at a church-affiliated institution.
 Please see here for information on eligibility.

 A unique opportunity for college seniors (both international and domestic) to earn an MBA at Yale University in three years directly after graduation and move more quickly toward their career goals.
-If eligible, please contact Jenny Smith to express your interest.
+If eligible, please complete the CUSE Pre-Application for Post-Graduate Fellowships.

 The timeline for this award matches that of the Yale MBA application process.

 "The Ford Foundation seeks to increase the diversity of the nation’s college and university faculties by increasing their ethnic and racial diversity, to maximize the educational benefits of diversity, and to increase the number of professors who can and will use diversity as a resource for enriching the education of all students."
 They provide predoctoral, dissertation, and postdoctoral fellowships to support graduate students in research-based Ph.D. or Sc.D. programs.
 If eligible, please contact the Graduate School Office of Grants and Fellowships for more information.